-I am a second year of doctoral student and research assistant in CluLab in the Department of Computer Science at UofA.
+I am a fourth year doctoral student in CluLab in the Department of Computer Science at University of Arizona.
+I am also a Graduate Teaching Assistant for the web programming course.
 I received my Master degree in Computer Science from William & Mary in Virginia, and my Bachelor degree of Computer Science & Technology from Beijing Institute of Technology in China.
-I was a Graduate Teaching Assistant for several courses (Principles of Programming Languages, Computer Organization, Concepts of Computer Science, Innovation Integrated Design and Practice).
-I also worked as a software engineer co-op in AIR Worldwide Corporation in Boston.
+I worked as a software engineer co-op in AIR Worldwide Corporation in Boston.

 My research focuses on Natural Language Processing, Machine Learning, Artificial Intelligence.

 What long-term project do you want to work on?

 The long-term project I work on is Interactive learning for NLP and Visualization of Question Answering.

 What do you enjoy most about your work?